MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](actions-reference/includes/cc-beta-prerelease-disclaimer.md)]

-The **Capacity utilization page** provides you with insights into how your hosted RPA capacity and process capacity (or legacy unattended RPA capacity) are being used within your environment.
+The **Capacity utilization page** provides you with insights into how your Hosted RPA capacity and Process capacity (or legacy Unattended RPA capacity) are being used within your environment.
 As a reminder, within the Power Automate platform each capacity is based on a purchased add-on or license.
 It's [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and allows specific Power Automate objects to carry out specific operations.

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]